Something went wrong

 Circular target regions of interest (ROI) are drawn over the heart on the planar images and are mirrored over the contralateral chest to account for background and ribs.

-• NOTE: Diagnosis of ATTR cardiac amyloidosis cannot be made solely based on H/CL ratio alone with PYP.
-H/CL ratio is not recommended if there is absence of myocardial uptake on SPECT
+• NOTE: Diagnosis of ATTR cardiac amyloidosis cannot be made solely based on H/CL ratio alone.
+H/CL ratio is not recommended if there is an absence of myocardial uptake on SPECT

 To report an adverse event, please call 1-800-438-1985